FelStorm21/Hovercraft-Velocity-Solver-Application/README.md

 # Hovercraft Velocity Solver
 This Java application runs a numerical solver of a Riccati differential equation to solve for the velocity of a hovercraft as a function of time.
-Computation is facilitated by the Apache Math library; graphing is facilitated by the JFreeChart library (which itself uses JCommon); testing is done using JUnit.
+Computation is facilitated by the Apache Math library; graphing is facilitated by the JFreeChart library (which itself uses JCommon); testing is done using TestNG.
 Users interact through a basic GUI written in Swing.

 This project was created as a supplement to the research paper "Thrust Analysis of a non-Integrated Hovercraft" by Benjamin D. Zalla.
 Snippets of code from this project are included in the paper, and a link to this repository is given in it as well.